raspberrypi/hats/README.md

 **Q: I want to keep shipping an existing board / ship a new board that only connects to the original 26W GPIO pins.**

 This is OK.
-You can't call it a Raspberry Pi HAT.
+You can't call it a HAT.
 If the board will back-power the Pi we recommend adding the safety diode as per requirement 2. of the basic add-on board requirements.

 **Q: I want to ship a board that attaches to the B+ 40W GPIO header and covers ID_SD and ID_SC but does not include an EEPROM.**

 This is OK as long as it meets the basic requirements.
-You can't call it a Raspberry Pi HAT.
+You can't call it a HAT.
 You **must** connect ID_SD to GND (and leave ID_SC unconnected) so that the Pi can detect that a board has been connected.

 **Q: I want to ship a board that has an ID EEPROM but does not conform to the remaining HAT specs.**